Buying Meat In Bulk: A Brief Consumer Guide

 Small-scale farmers are traditionally "price-takers" at the mercy of the big retail supply chains.
 Home Grown Cow enables them to sell their product themselves, to get more return for their product and make small-scale farming profitable again.

-The picture on the right is an example of what a quarter beef might look like when you pick it up from the butcher.
+The picture below is an example of what a quarter beef might look like when you pick it up from the butcher.
 Two large boxes.